EN1993/eric-nduwimana-semester-project-2/README.md

 # eric-nduwimana-semester-project-2

 ## Semester Project 2

+### Description

+In this assignment, I had to code an online shopping site that I had designed, for the assignment described below.
+In this assignment we were to create a login page, where I used Strapi as CMS (Content Management System).

+### Built with
+HTML\
+JS\
+Sass\

+Strapi as (CMS)\

 ### Goal
 To create an e-commerce website that has both customer-facing and admin sections.
 Both sections should be responsive and the website will be populated by a Strapi API supplied by Noroff.